SoftBank Corp. (OTCMKTS:SOBKY) Short Interest Down 37.0% in July

 SoftBank Corp.
-(OTCMKTS:SOBKY) was the recipient of a large decrease in short interest during the month of July.
-As of July 15th, there was short interest totalling 33,500 shares, a decrease of 37.0% from the June 30th total of 53,200 shares.
-Based on an average trading volume of 65,200 shares, the short-interest ratio is currently 0.5 days.
+(OTCMKTS:SOBKY) saw a large decline in short interest in July.
+As of July 15th, there was short interest totalling 33,500 shares, a decline of 37.0% from the June 30th total of 53,200 shares.
+Based on an average daily trading volume, of 65,200 shares, the days-to-cover ratio is currently 0.5 days.

 Receive News & Ratings for SoftBank Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for SoftBank and related companies with MarketBeat.com's FREE daily email newsletter.